The best apps for an ungoogled Android smartphone

 F-Droid is the largest third-party store available on Android offering only free and open source applications (FOSS).

-Apps can be downloaded directly from the website, but it is also possible to install the F-Droid client.
+Apps can be downloaded directly from the website, but it is also possible to install the F-Droid client on your phone.
 This will facilitate the update of apps already installed via F-Droid.

 Once the client is downloaded, you will have to allow app installs from third party sources in your smartphone settings (you will get a pop-up) and then install it.

-As an open source software, the philosophy behind the development of the apps available on F-Droid is very different from what you can find on the Play Store: on F-Droid, you won’t find any data stealing data that will ask you to accept unreadable terms of use at first launch.
+As an open source software, the philosophy behind the development of the apps available on F-Droid is very different from what you can find on the Play Store: on F-Droid, you won’t find any data-stealing app that will ask you to accept unreadable terms of use at first launch.

 One of the drawbacks is the lack of a recommendation algorithm or popularity metrics to quickly identify applications you might like.
 Apps on F-Droid are classified in categories and that’s about it.